squirtleDevs/scaffold-eth/README.md

 ## 🚩 **Challenge 3: Minimum Viable Exchange**

-This challenge will provide a tutorial to help you build/understand a simple decentralized exchange, with one token-pair (ERC20 BALLOONS ($BAL) and ETH).
+This challenge will help you build/understand a simple decentralized exchange, with one token-pair (ERC20 BALLOONS ($BAL) and ETH).
 This repo is an updated version of the [original tutorial](https://medium.com/@austin_48503/%EF%B8%8F-minimum-viable-exchange-d84f30bd0c90) and challenge repos before it.
 Please read the intro for a background on what we are building first! **This repo has solutions in it for now, but the challenge is to write the smart contracts yourself of course!**

-There is also a [Youtube video](https://www.youtube.com/watch?v=eP5w6Ger1EQ&t=364s&ab_channel=SimplyExplained). that may help you understand the concepts covered within this challenge too:
+There is also a [Youtube video](https://www.youtube.com/watch?v=eP5w6Ger1EQ&t=364s&ab_channel=SimplyExplained) that may help you understand the concepts covered within this challenge too:

 This branch was heavily based off of this [archived feature branch](https://github.com/scaffold-eth/scaffold-eth-challenges/tree/challenge-5-dex).